CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ### Task 6: Add code to send messages to queue

-Now it's time to add code to create the Service Bus client and send a batch of messages to the queue.
+In this task, you will create the Service Bus client and implement the code required to send a batch of messages to the queue, preparing your app to publish messages programmatically.

 1. Locate the **// ADD CODE TO CREATE A SERVICE BUS CLIENT** comment and add the following code directly after the comment.
 Be sure to review the code and comments.